jpwalker625/jpwalker625.github.io/_posts/2018-11-26-visualizing-data-in-r-with-ggplot2-part-1.md

   - ggplot2
   - visualization
   - tutorials
+published: true
 ---

 ## This is the first of a three part series on data visualization using the popular `ggplot2` package.

-**Check out [part 2](https://databeta.org/r/visualization/visualizing-data-in-r-with-ggplot2-part-2) or [part 3](https://databeta.org/r/visualization/visualizing-data-in-r-with-ggplot2-part-3) for more!**
+**Check out [part 2](https://jpwalker625.github.io/r/visualization/visualizing-data-in-r-with-ggplot2-part-2) or [part 3](https://jpwalker625.github.io/r/visualization/visualizing-data-in-r-with-ggplot2-part-3) for more!**

 ## Part 1